 This family needed her as much as she needed them, that I knew.
-And as I slipped away, I felt the Father take the responsibility for Jewell from me.
+As I slipped away, I felt the Father take the responsibility for Jewell from me.
 I felt His pleasure in my heart for her while she had been mine.
-I felt His faithfulness to relieve me of that burden and to replace it with love for the children back at Dove’s Wings.
-The next day I walked in with a heart bursting to love those who were “mine” as long as He gives them to me.
+I felt His faithfulness to relieve me of that burden and to place it with love for the children back at Doves Wings.
+The next day I walked in with a hurt bursting to love those who were “mine” as long as He gives them to me

 This is the story of Jazz’s volunteer involvement with our kids in Doves Wings.
 Have you ever wondered what it’s like to pray for something so passionately and fervently while all the time knowing it’ll bring you heartache?
 It’s the story of many of our volunteer helpers.

 Helping kids re-write life stories and turn around futures